-In 2023/24, as mentioned above, South Norfolk Council was involved in the set up of a new Joint Venture with 3 other Local Authorities - Norfolk Environmental Credits.
-It is critical that the Council ensures that good governance is in place from a client side (i.e. the Council) for both its wholly owned companies and the new Joint Venture and a review of governance arrangements needs to take place.
-This review will take place in 2024/25 against the Local Partnerships "Local Authority Company Review Guidance.
+In 2023/24, Broadland District Council was involved in the setup of a new Joint Venture with 3 other Local Authorities - Norfolk Environmental Credits and the creation of Broadland Living Ltd. It is critical that the Council ensures that good governance is in place from a client side (i.e. the Council) and a review of governance arrangements needs to take place.
+This review will take place in 2024/25 against the Local Partnerships "Local Authority Company Review Guidance" and any recommendations will be taken to the Corporate Leadership Team.